Planning for the Summit is being underwritten with a grant from the Amy P. Goldman Foundation

 10:30am – 11:00am: Networking Break

-11:00am - 12:15pm: Nature and Public Health: Cancer, Water Quality and More – Prof. Jennifer Zwagerman, Moderator.
-Speakers: Prof. Audrey Tran Lam, UNI; Dr. Adam Shriver, Harkin Institute; Dr. Richard Deming, Mercy Medical Systems
+11:00am - 12:15pm: Nature and Public Health: Cancer, Water Quality and More – Prof. Jennifer Zwagerman, Director, Drake University Agricultural Law Center - Moderator.
+Speakers: Audrey Tran Lam, Environmental Health Program Director, UNI Center for Energy & Enviromental Education; Dr. Adam Shriver, Director of Nutrition and Wellness Policy Harkin Institute; Dr. Richard Deming, Richard Deming Cancer Center, Mercy One Medical Systems

 12:15pm – 1:30pm: Lunch, Recognizing the Anniversaries of Iowa Nature Organizations:

-Environmental Council, 30 years; Great Outdoors Fund, 30 years; Raccoon River Watershed Association, 20 years; and Sustainable Iowa Land Trust, 10 years.
-Speaker: Curt Meine, Editor "We Can Do Better; Collected Writings on Land, Conservation, and Public Policy" by Paul W. Johnson
+Keynote Speaker: Curt Meine, Senior Fellow, Aldo Leopold Foundation and Editor "We Can Do Better; Collected Writings on Land, Conservation, and Public Policy" by Paul W. Johnson

-1:30pm – 2:20pm: Measuring Nature's Economic Impacts feat: Luke Hoffman, Iowa Bicycle Coalition; Adam Shirley, Iowa County Conservation System; Stephanie Oppel, ICON Iowa Confluence water trails
+1:30pm – 2:20pm: Measuring Nature's Economic Impacts Reports from Luke Hoffman, Executive Director, Iowa Bicycle Coalition; Adam Shirley, Executive Director, Iowa County Conservation System; Stephanie Oppel, Executive Director, Iowa Confluence (ICON) Water Trails

-2:20pm – 3:15pm: Loving Nature to Death: Land Use Tensions and Lessons from the Iowa Great Lakes - Joe McGovern, INHF, Moderator.
-Speakers: Greg Grupp and Mary Skopec
+2:20pm – 3:15pm: Loving Nature to Death: Land Use Tensions and Lessons from the Iowa Great Lakes - Joe McGovern, President, Iowa Natural Heritage Foundation - Moderator.
+Speakers: Greg Grupp, past board chair, INHF; Mary Skopec, Executive Director, Iowa Lakeside Laboratory; and Mark Gulick, retired Northwest Wildlife Supervisor, Iowa Department of Natural Resources

 3:15pm – 3:40pm: Networking Break

-3:40pm – 4:40pm: Local Efforts to Protect Water Quality: Iowa's Newest Civil Rights Issue - Video Introduction and Updates from James Larew; Jodi Reese, Nishnabotna Water Defenders, Mike Delaney, Raccoon River Watershed Association, Jennifer Terry, Director of Central Iowa Source Water Research
+3:40pm – 4:40pm: Local Efforts to Protect Water Quality: Iowa's Newest Civil Rights Issue - James Larew, Video and Update from Driftless Water Defenders; Jodi Reese, Nishnabotna Water Defenders; Mike Delaney, Raccoon River Watershed Association, and Dr. Claire Hruby, Assistant Professor of Environmental Science & Sustainability, Drake University

 4:40pm – 5:15pm: Empowering Citizen Water Quality Monitoring - Christine Curry, Moderator.
-Speaker: Heather Wilson, Director, Izaak Walton League of America's Save Our Streams (SOS) Program.
+Speaker: Heather Wilson, Midwest Save Our Streams Coordinator, Izaak Walton League of America

 5:30pm – 7:00pm: Evening Reception – honoring the Sustainable Iowa Land Trust (SILT) on its 10th Anniversary.

-Day Two - Thursday November 20th – Day Two – Olmsted Center
+Day Two - Thursday November 20th – Olmsted Center

 9:00am – 10:30: Follow Your Passion, Pick Your Path – select from three 90-minute education sessions on Nature Opportunities:

-Instructors: Jay Gorsh, U of I School of the Wild, Mark Dorhout, Panorama Schools, Kathy McKee
+Instructors: Jay Gorsh, Director, University of Iowa's School of the Wild; Mark Dorhout, Educator, Panorama Schools; Kathy McKee, Development Coordinator, Blank Park Zoo

 Instructors: Dr. Jim Pease, Story County bonding initiative, Rich Leopold, Polk County Conservation, Dennis Goematt, Linn County Conservation